 Their helicopter crashed during routine training operations tied to the semi-annual Weapons and Tactics Instructor Course held in Yuma and hosted by Marine Aviation Weapons and Tactics Squadron One (MAWTS-1).
 The cause of the crash remains under investigation.

 MARINE CORPS AIR STATION YUMA, Ariz.
 (March 31, 2019) – Two Marine pilots were killed as a result of an AH-1Z Viper helicopter crash in the vicinity of Yuma, Az, at approx 8:45 p.m., March 30, 2019.

 For additional information, please follow the link below https://t.co/jcZtKCJBTk

 — The Combat Center (@CombatCenterPAO) March 31, 2019

-Major Wiegand was assigned to MAWTS-1 and held qualifications to fly both the AH-1Z Viper and AH-1W Super Cobra.
-Major Wiegand had participated in a number of bi-lateral exercises with joint and foreign partners during a deployment to Okinawa, Japan.
-His list of personal decorations included the Navy and Marine Corps Achievement Medal with gold star in lieu of a second award.
+Maj.
+Matthew M. Wiegand was assigned to MAWTS-1 and held qualifications to fly both the AH-1Z Viper and AH-1W Super Cobra.
+Wiegand had participated in a number of bi-lateral exercises with joint and foreign partners during a deployment to Okinawa, Japan and his list of personal decorations included the Navy and Marine Corps Achievement Medal with gold star in lieu of a second award.

 “It is a somber day for the entire Marine Air Ground Task Force Training Command as we mourn this tremendous loss,” Brig.
 Gen. Roger B. Turner Jr., the commanding general of Marine Corps Air Ground Task Force 29 Palms, told the press.